Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the image from the configuration wizard notification was missing an empty alt attribute.
 * Fixes a bug where some translations would be missing in the metabox, sidebar, configuration wizard and the help center.

-= 11.8.0 =
-Release Date: August 6th, 2019

-Release history tells us that the releases in the months of July and August are usually very quiet and not 'that notable'.
-Due to vacations from team members, the focus is usually on fixing bugs and cleaning up.
-Not for Yoast SEO 11.8!
-This new release gives us an enhanced metabox, bug fixes and the help of contributors from outside the company!
-Find out all about Yoast SEO 11.8 in [our 11.8 release post](https://yoa.st/release-11-8)!

-Enhancements:

-* Moves advanced SEO settings to a collapsible in the SEO tab.
-* Social settings tab in the metabox now contains collapsibles instead of tabs.
-* Adds style for padding to the metabox menu to avoid it being overwritten by custom editor styles.
-Props to [@emilyatmobtown](https://github.com/emilyatmobtown).
-* Improves sanitization of the schema output.

-Bugfixes:

-* Fixes a bug where the `WP_Query::get_posts()` method would be called multiple times when the query includes several taxonomy terms, resulting in different results.
-Props to [@Chouby](https://github.com/Chouby).
-* Fixes a bug where the checkbox in the customizer about showing the blog page in the breadcrumbs would do exactly the opposite of what it promised.
-Props to [@garrett-eclipse](https://github.com/garrett-eclipse).
-* Fixes a bug where the snippet title and meta description fields would still be left-to-right when the site was set to a right-to-left language.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).